raincchio/HRM-mini/README.md

 http://localhost:8888/?token=xxxxxx
 ```

-Log in through your browser and open following notebooks to begin your reasoning experiment.
+Log in through your browser and open the following notebooks to begin your reasoning experiment:

 ```
-1_prepare_data.ipynb shows the data preparation process, include how to augment data.
+1_prepare_data.ipynb - Shows the data preparation process, including how to augment data.
-2_hrm_mini_train.ipynb demonstrates the training process with augmented data.
+2_hrm_mini_train.ipynb - Demonstrates the training process with augmented data.
-3_hrm_mini_test.ipynb allows you to test HRM Mini's result with your own Sudoku puzzle.
+3_hrm_mini_test.ipynb - Allows you to test HRM-Mini's results with your own Sudoku puzzle.
 ```

 ## 💡 Tips